SaturdayAM/SaturdayAM.github.io/projects.md

 ---
 layout: page
-title: About me
+title: Projects
-subtitle: Jerry Lee
+subtitle: How to pass the time
 ---

 I'm a technology enthusiast and programmer looking to grow as a developer.
 I have a passion for